-As a seemingly unlikely pairing in partnership, we met in a hot yoga class in 2010.
-By many accounts, we couldn’t be more different with the 23-year age gap that spans between us.
-When we struck up a casual conversation after a class, we soon realized that the surface level differences between us was actually secret recipe to a brilliant friendship + [at that time an unknown] future business partnership.
+As a seemingly unlikely pairing in partnership back in 2014, Kate + Cheryl met in a hot yoga class in 2010.
+By many accounts, they couldn’t be more different with the 23-year age gap that spans between them.
+When Kate + Cheryl struck up a casual conversation after a class, they soon realized that the surface level differences between them were actually the secret recipe to a brilliant friendship + [at that time an unknown] future business partnership.

-We are about people, pets, + plants.
 We believe achieving balance is a lived experience and needs to be fine tuned each day to live a full and happy life.
 Seeking balance is about widening the lens and recognizing that each one of us is our own little universe inside a bigger, grander universe.
-We are one drop in the ocean of Brahman – to take care + tend to ourselves is to tend the world around us.
+To take care + tend to ourselves is to tend the world around us.
 Balance is about honoring and understanding that without darkness there is no light, and without self-care we cannot be of service to the world around us [and all the sacred beings in it].

 “It was when I stopped searching for home within others – and lifted the foundations of home within myself – I found there were no roots more intimate than those between a mind + body that have decided to be whole.” — Rupi Kaur